-Shares of our Class B Common Stock have 10 votes per share, while shares of our Class A Common Stock have one vote per share.
-Our Chief Executive Officer and Chief Technology Officer, who are also the Astra Founders, collectively, hold all of the issued and outstanding shares of our Class B common stock.
-Accordingly, the Astra Founders hold approximately seventy-two percent (72%) of the voting power of our capital stock as of August 19, 2022, and are able to control matters submitted to our stockholders for approval, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions.
+Shares of our Class B common stock have 10 votes per share, while shares of our Class A common stock have one vote per share.
+Our Chief Executive Officer and Chief Technology Officer (the "Astra Founders"), collectively, hold all of the issued and outstanding shares of our Class B common stock.
+Accordingly, the Astra Founders hold approximately seventy-three percent (73%) of the voting power of our capital stock and are able to control matters submitted to our stockholders for approval, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions.
 The Astra Founders may have interests that differ from other investors and may vote in a way with which other investors disagree and which may be adverse to their interests.
-This concentrated control may have the effect of delaying, preventing or deterring a change in control of the Company, could deprive our stockholders of an opportunity to receive a premium for their capital stock as part of a sale of the Company, and might ultimately affect the market price of shares of our Class A Common Stock.
+This concentrated control may have the effect of delaying, preventing or deterring a change in control of the Company, could deprive our stockholders of an opportunity to receive a premium for their capital stock as part of a sale of the Company, and might ultimately affect the market price of shares of our Class A common stock.

-We cannot predict the impact our dual class structure may have on the stock price of our Class A Common Stock.
+We cannot predict the impact our dual class structure may have on the stock price of our Class A common stock.

-We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A Common Stock or in adverse publicity or other adverse consequences.
+We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
 For example, certain index providers have announced restrictions on including companies with multiple-class share structures in certain of their indexes.
 Under these policies, our dual class capital structure would make us ineligible for inclusion in certain indices, and as a result, mutual funds, exchange-traded funds and other investment vehicles that attempt to passively track those indices will not be investing in our stock.
 It is unclear what effect, if any, these policies will have on the valuations of publicly traded companies excluded from such indices, but it is possible that they may depress valuations, as compared to similar companies that are included.
-As a result, the market price of shares of our Class A Common Stock could be adversely affected.
+As a result, the market price of shares of our Class A common stock could be adversely affected.